Ernest Hart (medical journalist): Selected publications

-Family
+Personal life

 Hart married his first wife, Rosetta Levy, in 1855.
-He married his second wife, in 1872, Alice Marion Rowland, the sister of social reformer Henrietta Barnett.
+He married his second wife, Alice Marion Rowland, in 1872, the sister of social reformer Henrietta Barnett.
 Rowland had herself studied medicine in London and Paris, and was no less interested than her husband in philanthropic reform.
 She was most active in her encouragement of Irish cottage industries, and was the founder of the Donegal Industrial Fund.